Injection Molding

 Finishing Process

-The raw material is melted by electrically heating it to 150℃(320℉)-280℃(536℉) and then it is injected into the metal mold.
+The raw material is melted by electric heating at temperatures ranging from 150°C to 280°C, approximately 320°F to 536°F, and then injected into a metal mold.

 Forming Techniques